hannesm/jackline/README.md

 OCaml-OTR) and few features: no support for HTML markup, avatars, which music you're playing, timezone you're living in, ...

-This is beta software... feedback welcome!
+This is β software... feedback welcome!
 Security audits are needed, please contact me if you plan to do any or already did some.
 The OCaml-TLS implementation received some preliminary black box and white box testing.